Clicky

 A similar study found that nearly 30 percent of college students reported feeling tired or sleepy every day for a week.
 This data proves how college students are consequently suffering from stress and sleep deprivation.

 Many college students suffer from daytime sleepiness and disrupted sleep patterns, with 50% reporting daytime sleepiness and 70% reporting inadequate sleep.
-In turn, college students suffer from the consequences of not having enough sleep at night, and these are:

 The majority of college students, like many Americans overall, are sleep-deprived!
 During their college years, the average college student sleeps 6 to 6 and a half hours per night, and sleep deprivation becomes more prominent because of the overwhelming amount of activities.